elibar-uk/CV/README.md

 [Education](#Education) | [Experience](#Experience) | [Interests](#Interests)

 ## <a name="About">About</a>
-A former airline manager with a background in marketing looking for exiting opportunity to start a career as web developer.
+A former airline manager with a background in marketing looking for an opportunity to start a career as web developer.
 Having been through a highly intensive course at [Makers Academy](http://www.makersacademy.com/about-us/) I've developed quite a passion for writing a clean, test-driven code and I am excited to take it to the next level.

 ## <a name="Skills">Skills</a>